Temporal correlation in the inverse-gamma polymer: Local fluctuations

 \begin{proposition} There exist positive constants $\newc , \newc , c_0, N_0$ such that for each $N\geq N_0$, $1 \leq t \leq c_0 N^{1/2}$, and each $a \in \mathbb{Z}_{\geq 0}$, we have

 \end{proposition}

-\begin{remark} Since the free energy profile is expected to be locally Brownian after dividing by $N^{1/3}$, the difference of the free energies in the probability above should approximate the running maximum of a two-sided random walk.
-Thus the tail bound above is optimal. \end{remark}
+\begin{remark} {Since the free energy profile $\{\log Z_{0, (N+k, N-k)} - \log Z_{0, N}\}_{k\in \mathbb{Z}}$ is expected to be locally Brownian after the KPZ rescaling}, the difference of the free energies in the probability above should approximate the running maximum of a two-sided random walk.
+Thus the tail bound is of optimal exponential order. \end{remark}

 \begin{proof} The case $a=0$ is trivial, so we will always assume $a \in \mathbb{Z}_{>0}$.
-We may prove the proposition with the maximum version of the free energy since
+As we previously discussed in Section \ref{max_bd}, we may prove the proposition with the maximum version of the free energy since

 Let us also note that when $a\geq t^{2/3}N^{2/3}$, the estimate is straightforward.
 It holds that

 where the last inequality comes from Proposition \ref{lem_ptl} and Proposition \ref{low_ub}.

 From now on, we will assume that the integer $a$ satisfies $1\leq a \leq t^{2/3}N^{2/3}$.
 In addition, note that our estimate for the difference of two free energies does not change if we included the weight $Y_{(0,0)}$ in both partition functions.
 For the remaining part of the proof, we will also assume this without introducing a new notation for this version of the partition function.